TassSinclair/dumplings/README.md

 It's Monday, a quarter past midday.
 You glance up, look around, and ask the room: "Anyone up for dumplings?"

-Your fellow developers are coming with you.
+Your fellow dumpling enthusiasts are coming with you.
 You leave the building, cross the road and follow the path to The Long Dragon, just a bit further down the street.

 As you enter the restaurant, the manager nods to acknowledge your presence and directs you to the large table at the back.